 Turkey meatloaf is a favorite in our house!
-This healthy meatloaf recipe, made with lean ground turkey is easy and delicious.
+This healthy ground turkey meatloaf recipe is a staple in my home!
+Easy and delicious.

 My mom always made meatloaf with beef when I was growing up, and I always loved it.
 But once I tried it with turkey, I never looked back.
 Not only is it leaner, I also find the meatloaf juicier and my family now prefers it, it’s on constant rotation.
 Here are a few tips and variations for perfectly juicy and flavorful meatloaf every time!